 Tim Knight, Public Health Communications, Office of the Dean

 Over four decades affiliated with the UW, Knight was an early adopter of technology.
 With a focus on scientific collaboration, his career ranges from establishing research labs and mentoring students to creating educational websites and sharing the impact of public health.
 Knight serves as a liaison for the UW IT accessibility group – promoting equitable access to information technology.
-His collaborative projects range from cancer biology and science education (Fred Hutch) to early learning and brain sciences (I-LABS) to the recent coronavirus response (UW SPH).
+He is actively involved with health equity, diversity, and social justice issues.
+His collaborative projects range from cancer biology and science education (Fred Hutch) to early learning and brain sciences (I-LABS) to science communications and the coronavirus pandemic (UW SPH).